gdraheim/docker-systemctl-replacement/USERMODE.md

 Be warned, the systemctl.py user-mode is not identical with the systemd user-manager behaviour.

 Both concepts can be explicitly selected when running "systemctl --user" however.
-For systemctl.py it enabled the user-mode while for systemd it opens the socket to send commands to the user-manager.
+For systemctl.py it enables the user-mode while for systemd it opens the socket to send commands to the user-manager.
 Such a user-manager exists when you have a graphical desktop running.